Updated on January 25, 2020

 - Turning Stone Resort Casino, Oneida County, opened on August 1, 2019.

 - Yellow Brick Road Casino, Madison County, opened on September 4, 2019.

 - Point Place Casino, Madison County, opened on August 1, 2019.

-The Saint Regis Mohawk Nation announced in July 2019 that it plans to open an on-site sportsbook at its Akwesasne Mohawk casino in Franklin County on the Canadian border by late summer or early fall 2019.
+The Saint Regis Mohawk Nation announced in July 2019 that it planned to open an on-site sportsbook at its Akwesasne Mohawk Casino in Franklin County on the Canadian border by late summer or early fall 2019.